paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 _Episodes [105]({{ page.url_fandom_hxh }}/Episode_105_(2011)), [128]({{ page.url_fandom_hxh }}/Episode_128_(2011))_
 Gungi can in fact, explain the entire chimera ant arc[^gungi].
 But let's focus on the main theme of _Kokoriko_ which represents _Humanity_.
 It was a move developed by Komugi, which quickly became popular and one day was used against Komugi.
 So, she created a countermeasure to it and, in a way, killed her own development.
 But, later, she again used Kokoriko against Meruem stating that she has developed a _counter_ to a _counter_.

 Similarly, Meruem was initially trapped by the Poor Man's Rose.
 But he was revived by his guards and became stronger than ever.
-But, the Rose contained Poison, dealing a final blow to the King and _victory_ to humans.
+But, the Rose contained _poison_, dealing a final blow to the King and _victory_ to humans.
 > Throughout the series, we see Meruem stating "Do not make me repeat myself" to various characters such as [Peggy]({{ page.url_fandom_hxh }}/Peggy), [Turtle]({{ page.url_fandom_hxh }}/Turtle), **Shaiapouf**, **[Menthuthuyoupi]({{ page.url_fandom_hxh }}/Menthuthuyoupi)**, the national shogi champion and even the chairman **Netero** wasn't given respect.
 And then, he actually proceeds to not repeat his words in front of them.
 But these were his words spoken to [Palm]({{ page.url_fandom_hxh }}/Palm_Siberia) for Komugi, "You need further explanation?
 It seems you doubt what you've just heard.
 I shall repeat myself."
 ![](/135-02-03.jpg)
 _Episode [135]({{ page.url_fandom_hxh }}/Episode_135_(2011))_